SufficientlySecure/html-textview/README.md

 # HtmlTextView for Android

-HtmlTextView is an extended TextView component for Android, which can load HTML and converts it into Spannable for displaying it.
+HtmlTextView is an extended TextView component for Android, which can load **very simple** HTML by converting it into Android Spannables for viewing.
-It is a replacement for usage of the WebView component, which behaves strange on some Android versions, flickers while loading, etc.

-The library also includes a workaround to prevent TextView from crashing on [specific Android versions](http://code.google.com/p/android/issues/detail?id=35466) and the possibility to load images from local drawables folder or from the Internet.
+In addition to a small set of HTML tags, the library allows to load images from the local drawables folder or from the Internet.

 This library is kept tiny without external dependencies.
-I am using it to provide Help/About Activities in my apps.

 ## How to import